Suped

 3. Reputation: The IP, domain, or link domain has a blocklist or blacklist problem.

-One-click unsubscribe is also worth checking, but it is rarely the only explanation for a sudden TSS04 spike.
+One-click unsubscribe is required for bulk marketing and subscribed messages, alongside a clearly visible unsubscribe link in the message body.
+Yahoo says to honor unsubscribes within two days.
 The common testing mistake is sending a preview email to a tester.
 Preview emails can contain placeholder unsubscribe values that do not match a real campaign send.
 Send a real campaign or production flow email to the tester address and inspect the raw headers.

 Headers to verify in a real sent message